CYINT/cyint-aws-ml-ops-tools/README.md

 Tag the release.

-run `python3 -m twine upload .\dist\*` to upload to pypi.
+run `python3 -m twine upload ./dist/*` to upload to pypi.
 Currently this package is deployed to the `cyint` pypi account.

 You might run into the following error: